kamarianakis/glGA-SDK-public/README.md

       6. GA Tearing
       7. GA drilling

-### glGA SDK features
+### **B. glGA SDK main features**

-1. `Full-stack CG/VR development`: same code-base across languages and platforms: from python to C++ and from C# and Unity to C++ and Unreal with same basic CG examples.
+1. `Full-stack CG development`: same code-base across languages and platforms: from python to C++ and from C# and Unity to C++ and Unreal with same basic CG examples from CPU rendering to GPU shader languages.
 2. `Basic glGA examples for introductory CG` programming in:
    1. C++, OpenGL in glGA 5.0
    2. Python, OpenGL in glGA SDK 2020